When I die I will...

 “For many are called, but few are chosen”

-This is truly our highest calling in life!
+This is truly our highest calling in life.
+It is our "ultimate reward!"

 Ken N.